Wedding of Darris Plumb & Charles Faust- May 8, 2010

 I decided to have a beautiful Spring morning breakfast.

-And it was delightful!
-The flowers were in bloom & birds were singing.
-Perfect!
 The blue & yellow plate on top is not from the set.
 I found them many years back at Ross.
 They are marked Deruta "Hand painted in Italy".

 So I went about looking for complimentary things to set a table.